 Through our stakeholder interviews we found that a key element to substantially reducing the sediment, nutrient, and bacterial pollution in Lake Macatawa, is constant tracking and monitoring of the factors that impact the water quality.
 This data-gathering process involved someone taking a trip to the test site and traveling out into the water to log the data from the sensors.

 “Monitoring sediment movement and quantity is one of the most difficult tasks in watershed science” said Alan Steinman of Grand Valley State University Annis Water Resources Institute.
-“The new automated IOT reporting system provides a unique and powerful platform to track sediment in real-time, which aids in both the identification of critical source areas and the assessment of restoration efforts.”
+“The new automated IoT monitoring system provides a unique and powerful platform to track sediment in real-time, which aids in both the identification of critical source areas and the assessment of restoration efforts.”

 The next step in this process was to create a user interface (UI) design to visualize this data.
 This was designed to show the impacts of how factors such as rainfall and discharge are affecting the water quality.
 Not only is this dashboard helpful for the team evaluating the watershed, but it is also helpful for educational purposes, where it will be used in classrooms, ranging from middle school to graduate level courses, for academic projects and discussions.